CarCareTruth Score

 Saved to your guest loadout.
 Sign up to also save to your Cabinet (consumables) or Kit (tools you own).

-A click-type (micrometer-style) torque wrench with a 1/2-in drive and a range of 10–150 ft-lbs / 13.6–203.4 Nm — covering passenger vehicle and light truck lug nut specs (80–100 ft-lbs) comfortably mid-range.
-The manufacturer claims ±4% accuracy, calibrated to ASME B107.300-2010 at 20%, 60%, and 100% of the rated range; ISO 6789:2017 certification is not claimed, and no independent community calibration test is available for this model.
-Community reviewers across 4,627 lifetime reviews at 4.6★ describe the click as distinct and reliable, with no widespread slip-past or false-click reports.
-A hard red plastic case with foam insert is included; the scale carries a stamped instruction to store at minimum torque, preserving spring calibration.
-A quality score of 7.15 reflects the ASME calibration and clean community record without independent third-party test confirmation — sufficient for all common passenger vehicle lug nut torque applications.
+A click-type (micrometer-style) torque wrench with a 1/2-in drive and a 10-150 ft-lbs / 13.6-203.4 Nm range, covering passenger-vehicle and light-truck lug nut specs mid-range on the scale.
+Tekton claims ±4% accuracy, calibrated to the ASME B107.300-2010 standard at 20%, 60%, and 100% of the rated range; ISO 6789:2017 certification is not claimed, and no independent community calibration test has been located for this model.
+Owners describe the click as distinct and reliable, with no widespread slip-past or false-click reports in the available record.
+A hard red case with a foam insert is included, and the scale carries a stamped instruction to store at minimum torque to preserve spring calibration.
+A quality score of 6.95 reflects the ASME calibration and clean mechanical record without independent third-party verification, sufficient for common passenger-vehicle lug nut torque work.

-The right pick for a home mechanic who wants a 1/2-in click wrench for tire rotations, seasonal wheel swaps, and occasional suspension work on passenger vehicles and light trucks — the 10–150 ft-lbs range covers the full lug nut torque spectrum for both use cases.
-Skip this if ISO 6789:2017 certification is a hard requirement for the application (the 24335 carries ASME calibration only) or if you need a dedicated 3/8-in wrench for smaller fasteners — brake caliper bolts, sensor brackets, and spark plugs are better served by a 3/8-in wrench where 1/2-in bulk and range overkill reduce ergonomic control.
-The 24335 is discontinued; buyers in the new-purchase market should evaluate the Tekton TRQ-series successor or the EPAuto 1/2-in as current alternatives.
+The right pick for a home mechanic who wants a 1/2-in click wrench for tire rotations, seasonal wheel swaps, and occasional suspension work on passenger vehicles and light trucks, since the 10-150 ft-lbs range covers the full lug nut torque spectrum for both.
+Skip this if ISO 6789:2017 certification is a hard requirement, since the 24335 carries ASME calibration only, or if you need a dedicated 3/8-in wrench for smaller fasteners such as brake caliper bolts, sensor brackets, and spark plugs, where 1/2-in bulk and range overkill reduce ergonomic control.
+The 24335 is discontinued and its Amazon listing is currently out of stock, so new-purchase buyers should evaluate the Tekton TRQ-series successor or a comparable active 1/2-in wrench, while used and existing 24335 units remain a reasonable buy.

-Precision steel-and-polymer hand tool — no chemical exposure in normal use.
-Torque wrenches are used on safety-critical fasteners; the quality score documents whether the accuracy claim is independently verified — a wrench with documented accuracy failures is a quality deficiency, reflected in its score.
-Chrome-vanadium steel construction with an all-knurled steel handle is highly recyclable; the 24335 carried a community-reported lifespan of 4–6 years under home use before the product line was discontinued, supporting a lifecycle score of 6.
-Any PPE relevant to the specific repair task (brake dust exposure, working under the vehicle on jack stands) belongs in the context of the task, not this product review.
+Precision steel-and-polymer hand tool, no chemical exposure in normal use.
+Torque wrenches are used on safety-critical fasteners; the quality score documents whether the accuracy claim is independently verified, and a wrench with documented accuracy failures is a quality deficiency reflected in its score.
+Chrome-vanadium steel construction with an all-knurled steel handle is highly recyclable, and the 24335 carried a community-reported lifespan of 4-6 years under home use before the product line was discontinued, supporting a lifecycle score of 6.
+Any PPE relevant to the specific repair task, such as brake dust exposure or working under the vehicle on jack stands, belongs in the context of the task, not this product review.

 Weekly pick